 Don't play stroke-and-distance

-Save the re-tees on this day and play all lost balls and O.B. as lateral.
+Save the re-tees on this day and play all lost balls and O.B. as lateral penalty areas.

-Speaking of, look for courses light on O.B. and water and instead have forgiving fairways and ample playing corridors.
+Speaking of, look for courses light on O.B., water and sand traps.
+Instead seek out forgiving fairways and ample playing corridors.

 Play 'Speed Golf.'
 Literally